 If you arrive at camp late, are picking up a camper early, or are on campus for any other reason, we ask that you sign in at the Camp Office.
 For our campers' safety, we need to know who is on campus at all times.
-Because of the nature and goals of our program, and for safety reasons, we cannot accommodate visitors or observers during the camp day.
+For safety reasons, we cannot accommodate visitors or observers during the camp day.